adjust/adobe_air_sdk/README.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

 It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{gps_adid}` for Android that can be used as parameter values.
-In the resulting callback the `{idfa}` placeholder would be replaced with the ID for Advertisers of the current device for iOS and the `{gps_adid}` would be replaced with the Google Advertising ID of the current device for Android.
+In the resulting callback, the `{idfa}` placeholder would be replaced with the ID for Advertisers of the current device for iOS and the `{gps_adid}` would be replaced with the Google Advertising ID of the current device for Android.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

 You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 ### <a id="partner-parameters">Partner parameters

-You can also add parameters for integrations that have been activated in your adjust dashboard that can be transmitted to network partners.
+You can also add parameters for integrations that have been activated in your Adjust dashboard that can be transmitted to network partners.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method on your `AdjustEvent` instance.